 The following Corporate practice note provides comprehensive and up to date legal information covering:

-This Resource Note outlines the main provisions of Schedule A of the 2016 UK Corporate Governance Code (UKCG Code), on 'The Design of Performance-Related Remuneration for Executive Directors', and highlights relevant third party materials, guidance, commentary and analysis, as well as our own resources, to give practical guidance on its application.
+This archived Resource Note outlined the main provisions of Schedule A of the 2016 UK Corporate Governance Code (UKCG Code), on 'The Design of Performance-Related Remuneration for Executive Directors', and highlighted relevant third party materials, guidance, commentary and analysis, as well as our own resources, to give practical guidance on its application.